The Complete Tax Guide For Small Businesses

 What Are Small Business Taxes?

-Becoming a small business owner results in a lot of changes, including changes in the type of taxes you pay.
-In addition to income taxes, you may also be subject to additional taxes, such as estimated quarterly taxes and self-employment taxes.
+Small business taxes may include federal and state income taxes, payroll taxes, excise taxes, and self-employment taxes.
 Tax funds are then used by federal, state, and local governments to pay for programs such as Medicare and Medicaid, social security, and public schools.

 What Types Of Taxes Does My Small Business Have To Pay?